gpufit/Gpufit/docs/installation.rst

 If you need a specific CUDA architecture, set CUDA_ARCHITECTURES according to CUDA_SELECT_NVCC_ARCH_FLAGS_.

-**CMake finds lowest installed CUDA version by default**
+**CMake finds last installed CUDA toolkit version by default**

 If there are multiple CUDA toolkits installed on the computer, CMake 3.7.1 seems to find by default the lowest installed version.
-Set the desired CUDA version manually (e.g. by editing the CUDA_TOOLKIT_ROOT_DIR variable in CMake).
+In this case set the desired CUDA version manually (e.g. by editing the CUDA_TOOLKIT_ROOT_DIR variable in CMake).

 **Specify CUDA version to use**